DR. VIKTÓRIA ESZTER ZALÁNYI

 - The Operative Committee is a consultative body, the members of which are elected by the leaders of the research sites.
 It supports the strategic and management tasks of the ELKH Secretariat.

-- The ELKH Secretariat examines the proposals presented to the Governing Body for decision.
+- The ELKH Secretariat examines the proposals presented to the Governing Board for decision.
 The Secretariat ensures that the proposals are well-founded and elaborate.
 As the maintainer of the research sites, it is responsible for fulfilling the strategic aims and for checking whether legal provisions are observed.

 Department of Network Development & International Relations